 Appearance-based representation: Currently appearance-based representations are quite popular in the object recognition community, but there are some obstacles that need to be overcome.
 First of all we need to address the issues of scaling (i.e., how can we build a system that can recognize thousands of objects).
 It is clear that one-to-one matching is not useful, we need proper ways to hierarchically structure the object representation.
-A recent approach in that direction can be found in [127], but this approach is not the solution because it needs too much storage space.
-Very recently Nistér and Stewénius [126] presented a hierarchical system with that scales to many specific objects.
+A recent approach in that direction can be found in [125], but this approach is not the solution because it needs too much storage space.
+Very recently Nistér and Stewénius [124] presented a hierarchical system with that scales to many specific objects.
 It remains to be shown how the generalization and accuracy is influenced by the approximations introduced.
-Another interesting issue is how we can combine local and global appearancebased representations in a coherent framework in order to use the best of both worlds.
+Another interesting issue is how we can combine local and global appearance-based representations in a coherent framework in order to use the best of both worlds.
 Ideally we would like to have a seamless integration between these two representations so that we can always select the most appropriate one.
-A question closely related to learning is how we can build a hierarchy of appearance-based representations, starting with simple patches based on interest points to more complex constellations and expressive representations.
-It is clear that such a representation needs to be learned (in an unsupervised manner).
+A question closely related to learning is how we can build a hierarchy of appearance-based representations.
+It is clear that such a representation needs to be learned (in an un-supervised manner).

 Graph-based representation: Existing graph based representations support any number of dimensions but the question of minimum required complexity is still open.
 Do we really need more than 2D + time and represent everything in maximum detail or should we focus more on the advantages of representations which keep embedding information, structure, and topology?
 Preliminary experimental results show that in most of the cases humans do very well using simple descriptions enhanced by the power of relations.
 RCC is definitely something that should be considered in the future, along with n-dimensional graph based representation like combinatorial maps and generalized maps, for which many properties in 3D and 4D still need to be studied.
+Holes of different dimension result from the local and global connectivity of parts.
+Homology generators characterize holes and can be efficiently computed using a graph pyramid [135].
+Other topological invariants like cohomology rings [59] could also be considered.
 Staying with qualitative measures, landmark based addressing, mosaicking graph based patches, and, graph and shape matching should enforce the way to human like generic object recognition capabilities and, thus, will certainly be part of our future research.